 3. Start With an Image

 Always place a relevant image at the top of posts.
 This breaks up heavy text and gives users and instant point of interest to grab onto before sinking into text.
-Little kids like books with pictures because those pictures help illustrate concepts more easily than large walls of text.
+Little kids like books with pictures because those pictures help illustrate concepts more easily than large walls of text (by zinser at tforge inc).
 Similarly, internet users respond to visual information.
 Integrate one if not more photos or images with every post.

 4. Reduce Ads